BrandonWarrior/warrior-tools/testing.md

 The link in main-nav.html was changed from ?category=wrenches to ?category=wrenches_and_pliers.
 The combined “All Hand Tools” link was also updated to include wrenches_and_pliers in the list of categories.

+### 🐞 Bug Summary
+Customers occasionally experienced duplicate orders when completing a purchase on the live site.
+Two identical orders would appear in the admin and confirmation emails, despite only one payment being made.

+Cause:
+In production, the checkout form was being submitted more than once due to frontend behavior and network conditions.
+This led to the backend order creation logic running multiple times before the session or payment metadata could prevent it.

+Fix:
+A backend check was added to detect if an order with the same user details, cart contents, and payment ID already exists.
+If a matching order is found, the system redirects the user to the original confirmation page instead of creating a new order.

 ### Code Style
 - Flake8 was used for linting with a `.flake8` config file
 - Black was used for autoformatting (88 character line length)